 The goaltender who took Nabokov’s roster spot on that Lightning team, Andrei Vasilevskiy, was born in Russia on this date in 1994.
-He won the Vezina Trophy in 2019, for being voted the best goaltender in the league.
+He won the Vezina Trophy in 2019 for being voted the best goaltender in the league.
 He led the league that season with 39 wins and had eight shutouts to go along with a .920 SV% and 2.40 GAA.
-He is a finalist for the award again this season, along with Connor Hellebuyck of the Jets and Tuukka Rask of the Bruins.
+He is a finalist for the award again in each of the last two seasons.

-Tony Granto (56) played in the most games of all the players born on this date.
-He played in 773 career games with the Rangers, Kings and Sharks.
+Tony Granto (57) played in the most games of all the players born on this date.
+He played in 773 career games with the Rangers, Kings, and Sharks.
 He is also the leading scorer of the July 25 birthday boys with 248 goals and 492 points.